GL Assessment: Phonological Assessment Battery

 A total of 20–30 minutes should be allowed for administration of all the tests in the battery.
 Younger children tend to require more explanation, but the tests can generally be discontinued sooner.
 The materials required to complete scoring and administration of the tests are the PhAB2 Primary Manual, the PhAB2 Primary Record Form and where necessary, the PhAB2 Primary Picture Book.

-Follow this link for GL Assessment PhAB2 Primary and to buy
+Follow this link for GL Assessment PhAB and PhAB2 Primary and to buy